 This was my final-year project for my computer engineering degree — using reinforcement learning (a branch of AI) to optimize the size of individual vehicles in a simulated fleet of autonomous ride-sharing taxis roaming the streets of Manhattan.

-I decided to investigate this question using reinforcement learning, a branch of AI which focusses on goal-seeking agents.
+I investigated these questions using a technique called reinforcement learning, a branch of AI which focusses on goal-seeking agents.
 These agents attempt to maximize their long-term reward by interacting with their environment and learning from the consequences of their actions.
 (Who doesn't like the idea of modelling autonomous taxis as predators roaming the streets in search of passengers to prey on?)

-The end result is a solid preference for a seating capacity of about seven seats.
-(See the accompanying report for all the necessary caveats.)
+I won't make you read the report — the end result is a solid preference for a seating capacity of about seven seats.
+(Though do see the report for all the necessary caveats!)

 To be honest, I was a little disappointed by this result — I was hoping for a future filled with swarms of tiny single-seater taxibots.
 A future filled with minivans is comparatively meh 😕